Sell more smartphones to more customers with device financing

 Balancing these different requirements is generally a decision for the C-level – Sales, Marketing, and Finance team who have the overarching view about the true cost of offering device financing and the associated risks.
 Again, this will vary for each market because of the different types of financial and regulatory practices.

 Customization and branding are also key.
-Both the finance and device control products must be easy to consume, and in a way that allows MSPs to uniquely brand their offering.
-Each market has its own requirements, so MSPs and retailers want to reflect this with their own branding, messaging and localisation.
+Both the finance and device control products must be easy to consume.
+Each market has its own requirements, retailers want to reflect this with their own branding, messaging and localisation.
 Furthermore, they want to be able to achieve this with minimal effort, without needing Android developers to build new APKs and applications.

-With OEMs eager to sell more devices, particularly 5G and high-end ones, they can put device financing controls in place to mitigate against non-payment and fraud.
+With OEMs eager to sell more 5G and high-end devices, they can put device financing controls in place to mitigate against non-payment and fraud.
 Ensuring their devices can be controlled, locked down and secured is critical to OEMs seeking to increase their revenue, regardless of the channel they’re selling through.

 For devices sold through operators and resellers, OEMs must ensure that any built-in controls are compatible with the mobile operators, and that they offer the features the resellers require to finance and control these devices.
 Of course, in some cases, OEMs are bringing their devices to market directly in their own OEM-branded stores, making the OEM the retailer, financer and handset provider.